KaixinW99/Statistics/README.md

 # python(.py and .ipynb)
 - Introduction to python and package is in *Intro and package*
-- Codes for Data science is in *Topics*
+- The *Statistics* and *SolvingFunc* comes from the HW and contents in class.